 Dog mess is an eyesore and a health hazard.
 If you are a dog owner, you have a legal duty to clean up every time your dog messes in a public place.
 Registered blind people are not required to clean up after their guide dogs.
-There is also exemption for dog owners on some kinds of public land, including:
+There is also exemption for dog owners on some kinds of public land in England and Wales, including:

 - Land used for agriculture or woodlands